Atom Heart Mother (suite): Sections

-The "noise" piece in the song, divided in two parts:

-Part one (15:28–17:42) is composed mainly of electronic noises.
-Furthermore, it is the only section on this album to feature the Mellotron; Wright uses the "3 Violins", "Brass" and "Flute" registration in order to create the dissonant chord clusters throughout this sound collage.
+This is the "noise" piece in the song, composed mainly of electronic noises.
+It is the only section on this album to feature the Mellotron; Wright uses the "3 Violins", "Brass" and "Flute" registration in order to create the dissonant chord clusters throughout this sound collage.
 A distorted voice says "Here is a loud announcement!" about 10 seconds before the next part starts.
 This section ends with a sound effect from the EMI archive of a steam train passing.

-Part two (17:42–19:12) uses various instruments fading in and out, many of which are recognizable from earlier in the suite, and also features a Leslie speaker used on a piano, an effect that is used again in "Echoes".
-The same brass part that opens the song is heard over this section, culminating with Nick Mason's distorted voice shouting, "Silence in the studio!" before exploding into the next section.